Kellogg Company (K). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $37 is below the $2,500 target I look for in a stock that has increased dividends as long as K has.
-If K grows its dividend at 2.2% per year, it will take 8 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
+The NPV MMA Diff. of the $325 is below the $2,400 target I look for in a stock that has increased dividends as long as K has.
+The stock's current yield of 3.07% exceeds the 2.92% estimated 20-year average MMA rate.

-Memberships and Peers: K is a member of the S&P 500.
-The company’s peer group includes: Campbell Soup Company (CPB) with a 2.7% yield, General Mills, Inc. (GIS) with a 3.0% yield, and The Hershey Company (HSY) with a 1.9% yield.
+Peers: The company’s peer group includes: Campbell Soup Company (CPB) with a 2.6% yield, General Mills, Inc. (GIS) with a 3.1% yield, and The Hershey Company (HSY) with a 2.1% yield.

-Conclusion: K did not earn any Stars in the Fair Value section, did not earn any Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of zero Star.
-This quantitatively ranks K as a 0-Star Avoid stock.
+Conclusion: K did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
+This quantitatively ranks K as a 1-Star Very Weak stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.